 - The cat will receive a local or more often, a general anesthetic.

 - There main methods of delivery are open spray, swab or cryoprobe.
-The surgeon sprays liquid nitrogen 1 cm from the surface of the skin for 15-60 seconds and in some cases, this is followed by a thaw and repeat freeze.
-A margin healthy tissue surrounding a malignant tumour will also be treated to ensure all cancerous cells are targeted.
+The surgeon sprays liquid nitrogen 1 cm from the surface of the skin for 15-60 seconds, and in some cases, this is followed by a thaw and repeat freeze.
+A healthy margin of tissue surrounding a malignant tumour will also be treated to ensure all cancerous cells are targeted.

 - After treatment, an eschar (dead tissue which falls from the skin) will form over the treated area.
 This is completely normal.

 The above describes the treatment of tumours (lesions); cryotherapy can also treat glaucoma, which is a build-up of intraocular pressure within the eyeball.
 The eye contains a transparent jelly-like fluid known as intraocular fluid or aqueous humour, which maintains the shape spherical shape of the eye and nourishes the tissues within the eye.